TheAspiringHacker/Scribble/README.md

 Makefile.
 Then, run `make`.
 Make sure to use the latest version of the OCaml compiler!

+## Deploying
+The repository is hosted on GitHub for development, but on GitLab for deployment because of GitLab CI, which supports GitLab Pages.
+To push to GitLab, run

+    git push gitlab

 ## Licensing
 This software is licensed under the GNU GPLv3.
 The files under the `lang` subdirectory are additionally licensed under the MIT (Expat) license.